-Procedure 17.1.
+Procedure 18.1.
 Advanced RAID device creation

 - 1. Insert the install disk as you normally would. - 2.
 During the initial boot up, select Rescue Mode instead of Install or Upgrade.
 When the system fully boots into Rescue mode, the user will be presented with a command line terminal. - 3.
 From this terminal, use parted to create RAID partitions on the target hard drives.
 Then, use mdadm to manually create raid arrays from those partitions using any and all settings and options available.
-For more information on how to do these, refer to Chapter 13, Partitions, man parted, and man mdadm. - 4.
-Once the arrays are created, you can optionally create file systems on the arrays as well.
-Refer to Section 11.2, "Overview of Supported File Systems" for basic technical information on file systems supported by Red Hat Enterprise Linux 6. - 5.
+For more information on how to do these, refer to Chapter 12, Partitions, manually create raid arrays from those partitions using any and all settings and options available.
+For more information on how to do these, refer to Chapter 12, Partitions, manually create raid arrays from those partitions using any and all settings and options available.
+For more information on how to do these, refer to Chapter 12, Partitions, manually create raid arrays from those partitions using any and all settings and options available.
+For more information on how to do these, refer to Chapter 12, Partitions, manually create <a href="mailto:manually create manua - 4.
+Once the arrays are created, you can optionally create file systems on the arrays as well. - 5.
 Reboot the computer and this time select Install or Upgrade to install as normal.
 As Anaconda searches the disks in the system, it will find the pre-existing RAID devices. - 6.
 When asked about how to use the disks in the system, select Custom Layout and click Next.
 In the device listing, the pre-existing MD RAID devices will be listed. - 7.
 Select a RAID device, click Edit and configure its mount point and (optionally) the type of file system it should use (if you did not create one earlier) then click Done.
 Anaconda will perform the install to this pre-existing RAID device, preserving the custom options you selected when you created it in Rescue Mode.